|

-A Gay Australia Cultural Tour Down Under, including Sydney’s Gay and Lesbian Mardi Gras & World Pride 2023!
+A Gay Australia Cultural Tour Down Under, including Sydney’s Gay and Lesbian Mardi Gras 2027!
 What is the mystery surrounding the Great Land called “OZ?”
 And no, it’s not the ruby slippers, although the broad landscapes, unique wildlife, and wonderful locals will combine for an experience far and away from Kansas!

 Explore Gay “Down Under”, including Melbourne, with its boutique laneways, vineyards in the Yarra Valley, and penguins on the ocean’s edge.
 Then a few days in the Outback that will surprise you, especially at sunrise and sunset as Uluru glows red, fire in the wonderland of the Anangu people.
 And on to Sydney, a stunning harbor setting with beaches nearby, for a tour of a penal colony on Cockatoo Island and a tour of that architectural icon, the Sydney Opera House.
 From sophisticated tasting tours and ” Dreamtime” in the Outback to sunset dinner aboard a private yacht and a fabulous Gay Mardi Gras Parade and party, this trip highlights the wonders Down Under!